-Long operational history since 1997, zero spread commission model, and very low $10 minimum deposit - though limited to CySEC regulation and restricted markets.
+Long operational history since 1997, zero spread commission model, and very low $10 minimum deposit, though limited to CySEC regulation and restricted markets.

 How Libertex ranks

 Libertex operates a true zero-spread model: there is no bid-ask spread at all.
 You trade at the mid-price and pay only a commission multiplier per trade.
-On EUR/USD, this commission is typically around 0.03% of position value - which translates to roughly 0.3 pips on a standard lot at current EUR/USD rates.
+On EUR/USD, this commission is typically around 0.03% of position value, which translates to roughly 0.3 pips on a standard lot at current EUR/USD rates.
 That all-in cost is broadly competitive with variable-spread-plus-commission ECN brokers, but the mechanics are different: your cost is front-loaded into the entry commission rather than distributed across the spread during the life of the trade.

-This model suits traders who prefer transparent entry-cost pricing over mid-trade spread uncertainty - particularly those holding positions for hours or days where the entry commission represents a known, fixed cost.
+This model suits traders who prefer transparent entry-cost pricing over mid-trade spread uncertainty, particularly those holding positions for hours or days where the entry commission represents a known, fixed cost.

 CySEC (164/12) is the primary licence.
-This is adequate for EU and EEA clients but means Libertex is not directly available to UK residents (post-Brexit) or Australian residents without using an offshore entity.
+This is adequate for EU and EEA clients but means Libertex is not directly accessible to UK residents (post-Brexit) or Australian residents without using an offshore entity.
 This is a material limitation compared to brokers holding FCA or ASIC licences.

 Libertex rewards active traders with its Loyalty Programme - earn points on every trade and convert them into bonus funds.